C0d3N1nJ4/customer-service/README.md

 ```

+# Test data

+The application is preloaded with test data initialized in the data.sql file.
+The data is loaded when the application starts.

 # Domain model

 The domain model is composed of three entities : Customer, Address and Contact.
 A Customer can have one address and one contact.